TempeHS/TempeHS_Ardunio_Boilerplate/README.md

 - 6v 130 sized DC hobby motor
 - Haptic feedback module
 - Vibration motor
-*Note: we have a range of wheels and propellers for all our motors or you can 3D design and manufacture your own*
+*Note: we have a range of wheels and propellers for all our motors, or you can 3D design and manufacture your own*

 ## TempeHS Display Modules
 - LCD & OLED Displays